ambiesoft/clipdiff/README.md

 # clipdiff
-With clipdiff, you can check the differences of 2 texts without saving them to files.
+See the differences of 2 texts through the clipboard.

 # Enviromment
 Windows, .NET 4.0 or higher.